luislobo/salt-vagrant-demo/README.rst

 Instructions
 ============

 Run the following commands in a terminal.
-Git, VirtualBox and Vagrant must already be installed.
+Git, Hyper-V and Vagrant must already be installed.

 .. code-block:: bash

     git clone https://github.com/UtahDave/salt-vagrant-demo.git
     cd salt-vagrant-demo
-    vagrant plugin install vagrant-vbguest
+    vagrant plugin install vagrant-reload
     vagrant up

-This will download an Ubuntu  VirtualBox image and create three virtual machines for you.
+This will download an Ubuntu  Hyper-V image and create three Hyper-V machines for you.
 One will be a Salt Master named `master` and two will be Salt Minions named `minion1` and `minion2`.
 The Salt Minions will point to the Salt Master and the Minion's keys will already be accepted.
 Because the keys are